What is Network Security?

 11. Wireless Security

-Wireless network security needs to be more strict and specialised than wired.
+Wireless network security needs to be more strict and specialised than that of wired networks.
 This is due to the fact that wireless networks are less secure by nature.
 Without strong, effective security measures, installing a wireless LAN can be like putting ethernet ports everywhere for people to access your network without even knowing who they are.

 12. Cloud Security

-With more services taking place within the cloud, it’s crucial to use cloud security.
+With more services taking place within the Cloud, it’s crucial to use cloud security.
 This is not the same as security solutions delivered by cloud.
 It refers to protecting the cloud itself in order to safely run applications, process transactions and store data.

-13. Virtual Private Networks
+13. Virtual Private Networks (VPNs)